Westminster Larger Catechism

 Answer: The sins forbidden in the sixth commandment are, all taking away the life of ourselves, or of others, except in case of public justice, lawful war, or necessary defence; the neglecting or withdrawing the lawful and necessary means of preservation of life; sinful anger, hatred, envy, desire of revenge; all excessive passions, distracting cares; immoderate use of meat, drink, labor, and recreations; provoking words, oppression, quarreling, striking, wounding, and whatsoever else tends to the destruction of the life of any.

-Note that while the catechism mentions a number of things not directly related to life and self-defense, many of those things, if practiced, might avert a situation that could otherwise develop into a self-defense situation.
+Note that in addition to positive statements of defense, the catechism here also mentions a number of things not directly related to the use of defense that if practiced, might avert a situation that could otherwise develop into a self-defense situation.